jun9303/jun9303.github.io/_pages/about_me.md

 # RESEARCH INTERESTS

-1. **Fluid Mechanics**: Analysis of Turbulent Motions and Instabilities with Concurrent Heat and Momentum Transfers
+1. **Fluid Mechanics**: Analysis of Turbulent Motions and Instabilities with Concurrent Scalar Transfers
 2. **Computational Science**: Development of Time-Efficient Computing Schemes for Physics-Based Complex Systems
 3. **Flows in Human Environment**: Application to Sustainable Energy or Clean Environment on Various Scales